amarish-kumar/BlackYellowEcommerce/README.md

 # News

-01/14/2018 - Started a write test for application using unit tests and BDD tests.
+01/14/2018 - Started a write test for application using unit tests and BDD tests, our goal is coverage a 70% the application with tests

 # Next technologies and Architecture: